-- There are three possible methods for reading the counters:

 - Simple read operation,

 - Counter latch command, and

 - Read-Back command.

-CONTROL WORD FORMAT OF 8254
+CONTROL WORD FORMAT OF

 KEYBOARD/DISPLAY CONTROLLER

 - Intel 8279 is an LSI device. - It simultaneously drives the display of a system and interfaces a keyboard with the microprocessor. - The keyboard display interface scans the keyboard to identify if any key has been pressed and sends the code of the pressed key to the microprocessor. - It also transmits the data received from microprocessor to the display device.